 Humpback whales feast upon tiny crustaceans such as krill, small fish (salmon, haddock, herring, mackerel) and plankton.
 Due to their large size, these mammals can eat up to 3,000 pounds of food per day.

 Want the opportunity to see a humpback whale, while on your Hawaii deep sea fishing adventure?
-Call Flyer Sport Fishing at 808-365-2520 to book a half or full-day charter today.
+Call Flyer Sport Fishing in Hawaii at 808-365-2520 to book a half or full-day Hawaii fishing charter today.
 You never know what you will see out on the water!